Applying for Commercial Loans – Mistakes Businesses Should Avoid

 What happens if you don’t plan for all the costs?

 Sometimes, applicants fail to accurately estimate all of the costs associated with their project, leading to insufficient funds once work begins.
-This could include overlooked costs like permits, taxes, licenses, and legal fees.
+That includes overlooked costs like permits, taxes, licenses, and legal fees.
 Without enough funds to cover these additional costs, the project could stall.

 How to Avoid This Mistake:

-- Budget for emergencies: Unexpected issues always arise in projects.
-Make sure to budget for things like property damage, legal fees, or unexpected repairs.
+Budget for emergencies: Unexpected issues always arise in projects.
+Make sure to budget for expenses such as property damage, legal fees, or unexpected repairs.

 8. Picking the Wrong Lender